yilmazerd/hello-node-bluemix-environmentalhidden/README.md

 A "Hello World" server in node.js sample for Bluemix.
-Follow the instructions on: https://github.com/IBM-Bluemix/node-helloworld This project does the following modifications:
+Follow the instructions on: https://github.com/IBM-Bluemix/node-helloworld Follow the steps below.
+You have to do step 1 yourself!

-1) Creates an .env file add the following sample variables:
+1) Create a .env file add the following sample variables.
 FOO = boo;
 TOO = shoo;

+This project does the following modifications:
 2) Adds the following dependency in package.json (note that you might need to change the version of dotenv) "dotenv": "^4.0.0",